Mariusrik/PG4300-grp10/README.md

   end
  ```
 * **Testing**
-We did had fair enough focus on testing, we wanted the test cases to be as good as possible.
-The model testing went quite good but integration tests and system tests was way more difficult then we thought
+We used quite a lot time on writing tests, the model tests are quite complete with good coverage.
+The integration tests were more difficult and we only managed to write some.
+Also tried to write some system tests in browser, but that kind of failed.
 * **Login**
 * **Session**
 something